 Info: User input from a command line argument flows into a subscript operator, where it is used to set a pointer's address.
 As a result an attacker might be able to control where the pointer is pointing and either manipulate memory or expose values otherwise meant to be hidden.

 This shows that Snyk does not actually check to see if the value from the command line can be used in a dangerous way, just that this value can be used in general.
 This understandably results in many false positive results.
-Analyzing the new, safe version of undetected.c with OT.AI produces proper results: not reporting any false positives.
+Analyzing the new, safe version of undetected.c with BinLens produces proper results: not reporting any false positives.

 Conclusion